 1. Forks & Port Angeles

-You read all about it in Twilight and Forks is every bit as non-descript as the movie.
-Except now it has Bella’s pickup truck located there and a few cafes cashing in on its small claim to fame.
-It’s a town of 3,700 people and the only thing you’ll really want to do is stop for a few photos in Bella’s hometown.
+You read all about it in Twilight, and Forks really is every bit as nondescript as the movie makes it feel.
+Except now it has Bella’s pickup truck parked proudly at the Forks Chamber of Commerce, along with a few cafés leaning into their small claim to fame.
+It’s a town of around 3,700 people, and honestly, the main thing you’ll want to do is stop for a few photos in Bella’s hometown on this Twilight trip.
+That’s part of the charm, though.
+You’re not coming for big attractions, you’re coming because it’s Forks.

-Likewise, Post Angeles also features in the Twilight novel.
-It’s the place where Bella and Edward have dinner for the first time and she realizes he can read minds.
+Fans of Robert Pattinson, Kristen Stewart, and Taylor Lautner will get a kick out of it, even though most of the filming didn’t actually happen here.
+Nearby Port Angeles is another familiar name from the story and is worth a quick stop if you’re passing through.
+It’s the place where Bella and Edward have dinner for the first time, and she realizes he can read minds.
 It’s a bit more lively than Forks and a great spot to enjoy lunch on the beach and stay during your time in Olympic National Park, Washington.

 2. Rialto Beach

 To top off the eerie ambiance, drifting clouds seeped out of the ocean, like ghosts searching for a human host.
 The salty air was thick and calm, the lack of wind bringing a stillness that made the whole beach just creepy.
 I could see why it made the perfect backdrop to a fictitious vampire story.
 And the beach where werewolves roam.
-This is hands-down the freakiest beach in the world.
+This is hands-down the freakiest beach in the world, and if you’re Team Jacob, a must-stop.

 3. Ruby Beach